 Damage can be identified during the inbound process in which case the item will be in a box and also have a reason code.
 In addition to this damage may be discovered on return for the customer or during a stock check.
-In the latter case noon will automatically be considered responsible for the damage and you will either have received a noon penalty fee as compensation or the item will be subject to buyback.
+In the latter case noon will automatically be considered responsible for the damage and you will be given a compensation to make up for the damage caused to the product.

 If noon's inbound team are unable to match the product that arrives to an item in your catalog then they will place it in a box with the unidentified reason code.
 For crossdock B2B these items will be sent back to you in the next available return to vendor.
 For FBN you should contact noon seller support or your account manager to try and solve the discrepancy.